dbusbridge/python_module_quickstart/README.md

 ## Introduction

-This provides my skeleton for Python module development It:
+This provides my skeleton for Python module development.
+It is based on a few approaches I have seen in the python community - I will dig out the links/references when updating this Readme to contain more detail.
+It:

 + Creates a conda environment containing `pytest` and `pip`.